320+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Who received the 2019 US Open?

-- Which European golfer sunk the enduring successful putt within the 2019 Solheim Cup?
+- Which European golfer sunk the enduring profitable putt within the 2019 Solheim Cup?

 - Who was the final winner of a males’s main not from the USA or Europe?

-- What number of majors has Rory McIlroy received in his profession to this point?
+- What number of majors has Rory McIlroy received in his profession up to now?

 Answers